Best Coffee Makers Under $50

 If you don’t want an electric coffee machine, there are many other affordable ways to brew coffee with balanced flavor and taste.
 And as a bonus, because they don’t require electricity, many alternative coffee makers are excellent for travel and camping.

 If you want a great coffee maker and only have a small budget, don’t despair.
 While there are plenty of cheap duds on the market, some great value-priced brewers are also there.
-The HomeGrounds overall favourite is Neo 1.5 L Filter Coffee Maker – a fully programmable and well-made coffee machine that won’t cost you an arm and a leg.
+Any of the nine on this list will serve you well.
+The HomeGrounds overall favorite is the Capresso 427.05 – a fully programmable and well-made coffee machine from a trustworthy brand.

 A more expensive coffee maker differs from a cheaper model in longevity.
 So, it isn’t the quality of coffee it makes; it’s how long it will last.
 Expensive coffee makers are made of more durable and high-quality materials.
 In terms of coffee quality, expensive coffee makers typically have a more accurate brewing temperature and a better shower system, which allows for better extraction.
 Experienced coffee drinkers will taste the difference.